cisagov/ScubaGear/PowerShell/ScubaGear/baselines/commoncontrols.md

 #### MS.COMMONCONTROLS.1.1v1 Instructions

-Both the standard and strict preset policies meet this baseline requirement, so no further actions are needed for users added to those policies.
+Both the standard and strict preset policies meet this baseline policy requirement, so no further actions are needed for users added to those policies.
 See [Adding Users to the Preset Security Policies](#adding-users-to-the-preset-security-policies) for instructions on adding users to these policies.

 For users not added to the standard or strict preset policies:
 1. Sign in to **Microsoft 365 Defender**.
 2. Under **Email & collaboration**, select **Policies & rules**.
 3. Select **Threat policies**.
 4. Under **Policies**, select **Anti-malware**.
 5. If modifying an existing policy:
     1. Click the name of the policy from the policy list to open the policy summary.
     2. Click **Edit user and domains**. _Note:_ the **Default (default)** policy applies to all users, so skip this step if modifying the default policy.